Enemy of Entropy

 I really needed some good news, so the timing is marvelous.

 This process has been an insane endurance contest.
 The fact that the SSA has been absolutely obstructionist throughout (and I know my experience is far from unique!) is ridiculous.
-The system demands that people who are most in need of help are least likely to get it in any timely fashion, because it takes so much persistence, jargon, and inside knowledge to get anywhere.
+The system demands that people who are most in need of help are least likely to get it in any timely fashion because it takes so much persistence, jargon, and inside knowledge to get anywhere.
 If you can do all those forms and gather all the records and so on by yourself, I don’t know that you should count as disabled!
 Even people with good support in other ways don’t always have someone willing, able, and persistent who can and will spend the hours and hours of time to push a claim through.

 I started the filing process for one reason: I needed stable access to healthcare so that I could get well enough to go back to work.
 Five years down the line, I’m not at all sure that I will be able to return to work, because my health has deteriorated so much that it may not be possible to get back to an “abled” state.
-How many years of productive lives are being in the U.S. wasted for lack access to healthcare?
+How many years of productive lives are being in the U.S. wasted for lack of access to healthcare?

 I get annoyed every time I hear a talking head refer to plans to “insure” everyone.
 That isn’t what we need!
-Plenty of people have health insurance and still don’t get the actual health care they need because they can’t afford the co-pays, or the insurer won’t cover a particular drug or therapy, or there are pre-existing condition problems, or…
+Plenty of people have health insurance and still don’t get the actual health care they need because they can’t afford the co-pays, the insurer won’t cover a particular drug or therapy, there are pre-existing condition problems, or…

 Does anyone know of programs like San Francisco’s elsewhere in the U.S.?